IS MY COLLEGE CHILD COVERED UNDER MY AUTOMOBILE INSURANCE?

 3. Your daughter is riding in her college boyfriend’s car.
 Her boyfriend forgot to pay his insurance premiums for the last 4 months and his insurer has cancelled the policy.
 They are hit by a drunk driver who runs a red light, and your daughter is injured needing emergency medical attention.

 1. Under the first scenario, your daughter would have access to no-fault automobile insurance benefits (medical expenses and wage loss benefits up to $20,000 each) from her own car insurance.
-She would also have a right to uninsured motorist benefits (since the careless driver was uninsured) under his automobile insurance policy.
+She would also have a right to uninsured motorist benefits (since the careless driver was uninsured) under her automobile insurance policy.

 2. In the second scenario, you son would have access to no-fault benefits as described, as well a potentially underinsured motorist coverage.
 In other words, if the friend’s liability insurance were not enough to compensate him for his injuries, your son would have access to underinsured motorist benefits under his auto insurance policy.